ch32-rs/wchisp/README.md

 It it doesn't, please open an issue.
 Better provide the following information:

-- chip type (with variant surfix)
+- Chip type (with variant suffix).
-- debug print of usb packets
+- Debug print of USB packets.
-- correct usb packets to negotiate with the chip (via USBPcap or other tools)
+- Correct USB packets to negotiate with the chip (via USBPcap or other tools).